Veterans Park Amphitheatre: World War II Memorial

-On November 11, 2013, a large Veterans Day crowd overflowed Veterans Park Amphitheater for the unveiling of The World War II Memorial.
+On November 11, 2013, a large Veterans Day crowd overflowed Veterans Park Amphitheatre for the unveiling of The World War II Memorial.
 The Albany American Legion Post 30 and the SOWEGA Veterans Coalition worked over two years on the project and decided not to put names on the memorial because they were afraid they would forget someone, so instead they listed all the significant battles of the war.
 Charles Nicholson, Post 30 Financial Officer & Project Officer, said the $19,000 massive granite monument (19 feet long, 11 feet tall and weighing 11 tons) was paid for with donations.
 "America has celebrated Veterans Day since 1919," Albany Mayor Dorothy Hubbard said during the dedication ceremony.
 "But we are here to celebrate the men and women who served, fought and died for our freedoms in World War II.
 This monument will stand as a reminder to the people of Southwest Georgia that the sacrifices of the men and women who served will not be forgotten."